Frank Kovacs: Amateur

 Kovacs beat Eddie Alloo in the final of the Northern California indoor tournament in San Francisco in February.
 Kovacs beat Alloo in the final to win the California State championships in May.
 In June, Kovacs beat Tom Brown and Nick Carter to win the Central California championships.

-Kovacs lost to reigning Wimbledon and U. S. champion Bobby Riggs in the final of the Pacific Coast championships in October in five sets, despite leading 5-2 in the fifth set.
+Kovacs was not selected by the USLTA to the U.S. Davis Cup team due to a controversy over his tennis coach and did not play in Europe.
+Kovacs also missed much of the season due to an arm injury or "tennis elbow".
+Kovacs recovered enough to play in October but lost to reigning Wimbledon and U. S. champion Bobby Riggs in the final of the Pacific Coast championships in five sets, despite leading 5-2 in the fifth set.
+Kovacs had missed much of the year and was not ranked for 1939.